vondadil/zilla-2000/README.md

 ![Dev-Screenshot of Zilla2000](https://github.com/javos/zilla-2000/blob/zilla-rewrite/screenshot.png?raw=true)

+Special Thanks to grassmunk (Chicago95), mathewmx86 (RetroThemesFirefox), MrOtherGuy (Firefox CSS Hacks) and jdan (98.css) for inspiration and previous work :)

 # Installation

 1. Enable the Title Bar (Right-Click on the empty space in the Main Toolbar, click `Customize` and enable the `Title Bar` checkbox on the bottom)